cypherpunk-academy/2064/en/084_1922_The swastika man.md

 Special treatments...
 Good name.
 I like it too!
 You have to know what they're called.
-The people want to be seduced.
+People want to be seduced.
 He wants to be seduced."

 Captain: "If you choose the order of the special treatments well, then they talk pretty fast.